 Ingress Point

-The server endpoint where a stream is ingested before being processed and delivered to viewers.
-Also known as a stream entry point.
+The server endpoint where a stream is ingested before being processed and delivered to viewers is also known as a stream entry point.

 IRL Streaming (In Real Life Streaming)